 are afraid to do their jobs.
-Exorbitant awards, ordered by juries and judges alike, not to mention attorney and court fees, cast a huge shadow over every business and every service organization in this country.
-Almost daily we learn of some person or entity being literally crushed under the burden of unbelievably large, punitive court ordered awards.
-Certainly individuals must have the right to a day in court to address grievances against other individuals, businesses, or organizations.
-But surely we have gone too far.
+Exorbitant awards, ordered by juries and judges alike, not to mention lawyer and court fees, cast a huge shadow over every business and every service organization in this country.
+Seldom a day passes, that we do not learn of some entity being literally crushed under the burden of unbelievably large, punitive court ordered awards.
+I agree that individuals must have the right to a day in court to address grievances against other individuals, businesses, or organizations.
+But surely, we have gone too far.
 Lawsuits have become far too common.
 We are suffering under this burden.
-As always, the Bible has the answer.
-The right to sue in court is a very important right but, lawsuits ought to be a last resort.
+As always, failing to follow the teachings of the Bible created the problem.
+Lawsuits ought to be a last resort.

-The last part of the passage details another piece of outstanding advice.
+The last part of this passage details another piece of outstanding advice.
 Once court proceedings begin, you and your opponent will both have to answer questions that you would rather not answer.
-Questioning often leaves simply determining facts of the case and moves toward destroying the character of the individuals involved.
+Questioning invariably leaves simply determining facts of the case and moves toward destroying the character of the individuals involved.
 Plaintiffs, defendants, witnesses, no one is exempted.
 Character assassination is a favorite ploy of lawyers.
 We shouldn’t be surprised.
-God told us exactly what would happen right here in Proverbs 25.
-We reveal our opponent’s secrets, he reveals ours, and both of our reputations are destroyed.
+God told us exactly what would happen in Proverbs 25.
+We reveal our opponent’s secrets, he reveals ours, and both reputations are destroyed.
 Verse 9 says that our reputations will never recover.
 The first part of verse 9 gives a better way.
-As reasonable people, we should be able to work this out, one on one, in private.
+As reasonable people, we should be able to work this out, one-on-one, in private.
 If Proverbs is not enough of an authority for you, Jesus Himself commanded us to attempt to resolve conflicts in private first.